-My goal is always to get you the absolute best rate and value possible from a quality insurance company, and I’m confident that I can do so even for tough diabetic life insurance cases.
+My goal is always to get you the absolute best rate and value possible from a quality insurance company, and I’m confident that I can do so, even for tough diabetic life insurance cases.

-Life insurance companies take so many criteria into consideration when determining what rate they’ll offer any diabetic and the offers can vary greatly from one insurance company to another.
+Life insurance companies take so many criteria into consideration when determining what rate they’ll offer any diabetic, and the offers can vary greatly from one insurance company to another.

 I will always do what I believe is best for you, but a constant dilemma for me is choosing which insurance company or companies will make you the best offer based only on the information you provide to me.

-The tough part for you when I question you about your health and other history may be that you do not recall your most recent A1C or something else, like your total cholesterol, HDL cholesterol, recent blood pressure….or maybe you’re not comfortable telling me that you’ve been treated for depression or anxiety or that maybe you had a DUI conviction a few years ago.
+The tough part for you when I question you about your health and other history may be that you do not recall your most recent A1C or something else, like your total cholesterol, HDL cholesterol, recent blood pressure… or maybe you’re not comfortable telling me that you’ve been treated for depression or anxiety, or that maybe you had a DUI conviction a few years ago.

-So if you forget some of your past health information or just don’t admit to something that may seem trivial to you or that you may be uncomfortable telling me, the insurance companies I initially choose for you may not ultimately turn out to be the best for you.
+If you forget some of your past health information or just don’t admit to something that may seem trivial to you or something you may be uncomfortable telling me, the insurance companies I initially choose for you may not ultimately turn out to be the best for you.

-This is why I have many of my diabetic clients (especially those with tough life insurance cases) apply to the two most probable best life insurance companies for them, since anything can turn up during underwriting.
+This is why I have most of my diabetic clients (especially those with tough life insurance cases) apply to the two most probable best life insurance companies for them, since anything can turn up during underwriting.

 Tough Diabetic Life Insurance Cases We’ve Helped Insure

-Even though his A1Cs since his seizures have all been in high 6’s and low 7’s and his doctor subsequently sent me a letter stating the patient did not have neuropathy and that was in his records by mistake, the two insurance companies declined him because he did not admit to the seizures during his insurance exam and his recent medical records still showed periods of very low blood sugar.
+Even though his A1Cs since his seizures have all been in high sixes and low sevens and his doctor subsequently sent me a letter stating the patient did not have neuropathy and that was in his records by mistake, the two insurance companies declined him because he did not admit to the seizures during his insurance exam, plus his recent medical records still showed periods of very low blood sugar.

-I re-shopped his case to some other life insurance companies and I was able to get him a $250,000- 20 year term rate with monthly cost of $67.52.
+I re-shopped his case to some other life insurance companies, and I was able to get him a $250,000- 20 year term rate with monthly cost of $67.52.

 I work long and hard to get every diabetic who gives me the opportunity the best life insurance coverage at the best possible price.

 Because I really appreciate anyone giving me the opportunity to help with their life insurance needs, I always look for better offers if the first offers don’t come in as expected.

 I consider myself an insurance consultant.
-My goal is to get you the best rate and product that fits your needs and budget and I currently have 121 different insurance companies that I can offer to even tough diabetic life insurance cases.
+My goal is to get you the best rate and product that fits your needs and budget, and I currently have 121 different insurance companies that I can offer to even tough diabetic life insurance cases.